AsgardCms/Platform/readme.md

 ## Code Quality

 Code quality is very important for AsgardCms.
 I want to make sure everything is clean and appropriate.
-This is a recup of the quality scores on various services.
+This is a recap of the quality scores on various services.

 | Module (master) | Scrutinizer-ci | Sensiolabs Insights | Code Climate |
 | --------------- | -------------- | ------------------- | ------------ |